Keyboard shortcuts

 ECHO_TIMEOUT (ping)5 sPer-probe timeout in ping --connect mode

-MAX_PAYLOAD1 000 bytesMaximum payload per deaddrop chunk
+MAX_PAYLOAD1 000 bytesMaximum payload per dd chunk

-ROOT_HEADER_SIZE39 bytesdeaddrop root chunk header size
+ROOT_HEADER_SIZE39 bytesdd root chunk header size

-NON_ROOT_HEADER_SIZE33 bytesdeaddrop non-root chunk header size
+NON_ROOT_HEADER_SIZE33 bytesdd non-root chunk header size

 CHUNK_SIZE (cp)65 536 bytescp file chunk size